 rough.
 Longer grass that is adjacent to the fairways, greens, and perhaps tees.
-Designed to penalize golfers who are not accurate because it generally is more difficult to hit from the rough. round.
+Designed to penalize golfers who are not accurate because it generally is more difficult to hit from the rough.

+round.
 A completed circuit of 18 holes.

-rub of the green.
-Usually some odd occurrence, often a bad break, not caused by the player or caddie, for which there is no relief provided by the "Rules of Golf."
-For example, a ball could hit a cart path and bounce out-of-bounds or in a hazard whereas had it not hit the cart path it would have stopped well short of the out-of-bounds or hazard.
+Rub of the green usually refers to some odd occurrence, often a bad break, not caused by the player or caddie, for which there is no relief provided by the "Rules of Golf."
+For example, a ball could hit a cart path and bounce out of bounds or in a hazard whereas had it not hit the cart path, it would have stopped well short of the out of bounds or hazard.

-sandbagger.
+The term scratch applies to a golfer with a 0 handicap.
+This golfer normally averages par and will have no strokes sandbagger.
 This derogatory term applies to a golfer who lies about his or her ability in order to gain an advantage in a match, tournament, or wager.
 He or she often posts artificially high scores to inflate his or her handicap.